 This course takes a blended learning approach and has been designed to meet the needs of medical educators.
-It will enable you to meet the General Medical Council (GMC) standards for trainers and be accredited by NHS England as a Clinical or Educational Supervisor.
+It will enable you to meet the General Medical Council (GMC) standards for trainers and be recognised as a Clinical and Educational Supervisor.

 The programme is suitable for consultants, higher speciality trainees and non-consultant career-grade doctors working within the NHS England North West region.
 It is specifically designed for those working in a hospital setting.